chrislupp/Philote-Python/README.md

    See the License for the specific language governing permissions and limitations under the License.

     This work has been cleared for public release, distribution unlimited, case
     number: AFRL-2023-XXXX.

-The views expressed are those of the author and do not necessarily reflect the official policy or position of the Department of the Air Force, the Department of Defense, or the U.S. government.
+    The views expressed are those of the authors and do not reflect the official guidance or position of the United States Government, the Department of Defense or of the United States Air Force.

+    Statement from DoD: The Appearance of external hyperlinks does not constitute endorsement by the United States Department of Defense (DoD) of the linked websites, of the information, products, or services contained therein.
+The DoD does not exercise any editorial, security, or other control over the information you may find at these locations.